 The group contributes to NC-IUPHAR http://www.guidetopharmacology.org/nciuphar.jsp to curate an expert-driven guide to pharmacological targets and drug classification database GuidetoPharmacology http://www.guidetopharmacology.org/ and the Concise Guide To Pharmacology G Protein-Coupled Receptors. http://onlinelibrary.wiley.com/doi/10.1111/bph.13878/epdf

 BHF 4-year PhD Studentship Programme in Cardiovascular Research

-This exciting programme is a new initiative to scientists in cross-disciplinary cardiovascular research, combining formal training in molecular and cellular biology, physiology of model organisms, human pharmacology physiology, genetics, genomics and population health sciences.
+This exciting programme is a new initiative for scientists to carry out cross-disciplinary cardiovascular research, combining training in molecular and cellular biology, physiology of model organisms, human pharmacology physiology, genetics, genomics and population health sciences.
 The programme will operate with a 1+3 year structure.
 In the first year students will undertake three rotation projects to provide training in a broad range of scientific disciplines and techniques.
-In years 2-4, students will undertake a 3 year PhD project with a selected supervisor, strong encouragement being be given to the development of collaborative interdisciplinary projects.
+In years 2-4, students will undertake a 3 year PhD project with a selected supervisor, strong encouragement being be given to the development of collaborative interdisciplinary reserach.